-Phalaenopsis lobbii f. flavilabia is a miniature, epiphytic orchid, which produces rather cute white and yellow coloured flowers.
-This miniature orchid’s blooms are very pretty indeed.
+Phalaenopsis lobbii f. flavilabia is a miniature, epiphytic orchid, which produces rather cute, white and yellow coloured flowers.
+This miniature orchid’s pastel yellow coloured blooms are very pretty indeed.
 I believe this particular orchid species to be the yellow flowered form of Phalaenopsis lobbii.

-Phalaenopsis lobbii f. flavilabia blooms from late winter, to early spring, to mid to late spring.
+Phalaenopsis lobbii f. flavilabia blooms from late winter, to mid to late spring.
 Spring is this Phalaenopsis species’ main flowering time, but this miniature orchid may bloom twice a year.

 Angraecum bancoense is a species of miniature, epiphytic orchid that can be found growing on trees, in very humid rainforests in various parts of Africa.
 This pretty miniature orchid species is often seen growing upon deciduous trees growing near ponds or waterfalls, in rainforests or reserves and mountainous forests.